 2. Your inverter’s capacity

-If you want to add more solar panels to your system without spending too much money, you should also check if your inverter’s capacity is capable of supporting the added power.
+If you want to add more panels to your system without spending too much money, you should also check if your inverter’s capacity is capable of supporting the added power.

-That being said, it’s always a good idea to evaluate how much power your existing panels are producing, how much you’re consuming, and how much more you can add that your inverter can also handle.
+That being said, it’s always a good idea to evaluate how much power your existing panels are producing, how much you’re consuming, and how much more you can add that your solar inverter can also handle.

 If not, you can either change your new solar panels to another compatible one, change your inverter to one that’s compatible with the old and new panels, or add another inverter to your system.
 Naturally, that last option is going to be the most pricey.